pagalvin/bitsandpieces/README.md

 # bitsandpieces
-Bits and pieces of useful code
+Bits and pieces of useful code.

 The best way to figure out what is really here is to browse through the folder structure.